27:1 When morning came, all the chief priests and elders of the people gathered to plot the execution of Jesus.

 6. Verse 27:50.
 According to the lexicon, the word ἀφίημι (aphiēmi) means, “to bid going away or depart– to give up, keep no longer…” This term indicates Jesus is referring to his spirit-person departing from his physical body at the time of death.
 This scenario was also taught by Jesus:

-7. Verse 27:53 - The Greek word ἔγερσις (egersis) refers to the “resurrection of the dead” according to Thayer’s lexicon – referring to rising out of the body at the time of death – also confirmed in 27:50.
+“And don’t fear those who can kill the body but are unable to kill the self.”
+(Matthew 10:28)7.
+Verse 27:53 - The Greek word ἔγερσις (egersis) refers to the “resurrection of the dead” according to Thayer’s lexicon – referring to rising out of the body at the time of death – also confirmed in 27:50.